The CtW Investment Group holds directors accountable for irresponsible and unethical corporate behavior and excessive executive pay.

-Founded in February 2006, the CtW Investment Group works with pension funds sponsored by unions affiliated with Change to Win, a federation of unions representing nearly 5.5 million members, to enhance long-term shareholder returns through active ownership.
-Members of CtW affiliates participate in Taft-Hartley plans with over $200 billion in assets.
+Founded in February 2006, the CtW Investment Group works with pension funds sponsored by unions affiliated with Change to Win, a federation of unions representing nearly five million members, to enhance long-term shareholder returns through active ownership.
+Members of CtW affiliates participate in Taft-Hartley plans with over $250 billion in assets.

 The long-term health of these pension plans, and the retirement security of the workers and families who rely upon them, are threatened by conflicts of interest on Wall Street and in the boardroom, a corporate backlash that seeks to weaken the accountability of executives to shareholders, and outright corporate fraud.

-We also support regulatory and shareholder initiatives to ensure independent and accountable directors, reasonable executive compensation, and sound environmental, human resource and other business policies.
+We also support regulatory and shareholder initiatives to ensure independent and accountable directors, reasonable executive compensation, and sound environmental, human capital and other business policies.

 The Investment Group has global reach based on strong relationships with union trustee networks around the world.

 The CtW Investment Group is not a named fiduciary for any pension or other fund or plan, nor does it render investment advice.
 The CtW Investment Group does not exercise or seek to exercise any discretionary authority or discretionary control regarding management of any plan, disposition of any plan assets, proxy voting decisions, appointment of plan trustees, or any other aspect of plan management or administration.
 Although CtW Investment Group strategies and initiatives are thoroughly reviewed for compliance with applicable laws and regulations, the law requires trustees and other fiduciaries to conduct their own review and make independent decisions before implementing or adopting any of these strategies or initiatives.